About Laura

 Before launching my coaching practice, I spent more than 20 years in leadership roles across technology and higher education, including 15 years at Stanford Graduate School of Business.

 At Stanford, I held progressive leadership roles, including Director of Alumni Careers, and served as a primary interface between the school and more than 28,000 alumni worldwide.
-I led career strategy and executive coaching initiatives and worked closely with senior leaders, cross-functional partners, and faculty to support leaders navigating growth, transition, and increased responsibility.
+I led career strategy and executive coaching initiatives and worked closely with senior leaders, cross-department partners, and faculty to support leaders navigating growth, transition, and increased responsibility.

-Working closely with hundreds of accomplished professionals over time gave me a deep respect for how easily capable people can become constrained by the very strategies that once helped them succeed, and how rarely there is space to slow down, reflect, and recalibrate in demanding environments.
+Working closely with hundreds of accomplished professionals over time gave me a deep respect for how easily capable people can become constrained by the very strategies that once helped them succeed — and how rarely there is space to slow down, reflect, and recalibrate in demanding environments.

 How I Work With Clients